Driving in the Greek islands

-Ah, driving in Santorini with a view to the caldera, boarding the ferry with your car at Piraeus Port during your first trip in Greece, exploring the mountain villages of Crete, and driving through lush forests in Corfu.
+Have you ever dreamed of driving in Santorini with a view to the caldera, boarding the ferry with your car at Piraeus Port, exploring the mountain villages of Crete, or going on a road trip through lush forests in Corfu?
 Getting around by car in the Greek islands is a wonderful experience that fills you with sweet memories and a feeling of… "IS THAT A GOAT IN THE MIDDLE OF THE ROAD"?

 Enjoying the view during a road trip in Milos